auth0/docs/articles/migrations/index.md

 | --- | --- | --- |
 | Medium | 2017-12-21 |  2018-06-01 |

-We are deprecating the usage of id tokens when calling `PATCH/GET` `/user` and `/device-credentials`.
-We have moved to regular access tokens, and this is available now.
+We are deprecating the usage of [id tokens](/tokens/id-token) when calling [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials).
+We have moved to regular [id tokens](/tokens/access-token), and this is available now.
 Applications must be updated by June 1, 2018, when the ability to use id tokens will become unavailable.
 Migration guides will be available by February 2018.

 #### Am I affected by the change?

-If you are currently using id tokens to access any part of the Management API, your application will need to be updated.
+If you are currently using [[id tokens](/tokens/id-token) to access any part of the Management API, your application will need to be updated.

 If you have any questions, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT}).